egorvolkov/Public-key-cryptography/README.txt

 There are two programs: "receiver" (Bob) and "transmitter" (Alice).
 The connection between them occurs through the files in the folder "channel".

-The program create a message itself randomly.
-It is for example.

 SET AN INPUT DATA
 -----------------